-Until I read about Microsoft Dynamics Snap
+Until I read about

-, I was under the impression that the only way to change the layout of a CRM report (a letter to donors, in our case) is to use SQL Reporting Services
+, I was under the impression that the only way to change the layout of a CRM report (a letter to donors, in our case) is to use

 .
 We use Microsoft CRM 3.0 to record vehicle donations at our not-for-profit organization.
 From time to time we need to change the wording and format of the acknowledgement letter to vehicle donors.
 We have no in-house expertise in SQL Reporting, so to make even small changes we have to hire consultants.
 Is Microsoft Dynamics Snap a product we could learn to use in-house without consultants?